Not so long ago, when investors heard the word “bond,” they thought safety.

 Ultra-short bond funds tend to offer higher yields than typical fixed-income instruments like money markets, and they usually experience less price fluctuation than a typical short-term fund.

-Investors would be wise to approach these investments with caution, however.
+Investors would be wise to approach these investments with caution.
 The Financial Industry Regulatory Authority (FINRA) states in a regulatory notice that some investors fail to appreciate the difference between ultra-short bond funds and money market mutual funds.

 Both of these products are mutual funds that generally invest in fixed-income securities with short maturities and have been described as “cash-enhanced” or “cash equivalents” in some cases.